Helen-Ly/UFOs/README.md

     - *static* folder
     - index.html

-2. Open Visual Studio Code from your projects folder.
+2. Open Visual Studio Code from your project's folder.

 3. Open the index.html in your browser and enter the input for the filters.